 Dr. Zunino received a Bachelor's degree in biology and a PhD. in cellular and molecular biology from the

-The overall objective of Dr. Zunino’s research is to understand how antioxidant phytochemicals from fruits, vegetables, herbs, and spices regulate the immune system.
-Dr. Zunino has recently completed a human feeding study to understand the how strawberries in the diet can affect lipids and inflammation in obese individuals.
-She is currently conducting a human feeding study to determine whether grapes in the diet can lower the risk of cardiovascular disease in obese volunteers.
-Dr. Zunino is also conducting studies to examine the anti-inflammatory activities of dietary phytochemicals in autoimmune diseases such as type 1 diabetes and lupus, and is continuing studies aimed at determining the preventive value of phytochemicals in leukemia.
-These studies will aid in defining appropriate dietary intake levels of foods containing high concentrations of antioxidant phytochemicals that may contribute to a healthy immune system in humans.
+The overall objective of Dr. Zunino's research is to understand how phytochemicals from fruits, vegetables, herbs, and spices regulate the immune system.
+Dr. Zunino has recently completed two human feeding studies to understand how dietary strawberries and grapes can affect lipids and inflammation in obese individuals and lower the risk of obesity-related disease, such as cardiovascular disease.
+Dr. Zunino has also conducted studies to examine the anti-leukemia and anti-inflammatory activities of phytochemicals and phytochemical-rich foods using mouse models for leukemia and autoimmune disease.
+Current research is designed to examine the role of fruits in modulating immune function and decreasing the risk for infection in obesity.
+These studies will aid in defining appropriate dietary intake levels of foods rich in phytochemicals that may contribute to a healthy immune system and reduction of disease in humans.

-Found that feeding type 1 diabetic mice food containing 1% grape powder delayed the progression of diabetes and increased survival of the mice compared to mice receiving regular food.
+Found that feeding type 1 diabetic mice food containing 1% grape powder delayed the progression of diabetic inflammation and increased survival of the mice compared to mice receiving regular food.

 Found that one of the metabolites of the phytochemical resveratrol which is found in grapes disrupted mitochondrial function in leukemia cells.

 1. Zunino SJ, Storms DH.
 Physiological levels of resveratrol metabolites are ineffective as anti-leukemia agents against Jurkat leukemia cells.
 Nutr Cancer 67: 266-274, 2015.